 Max Boehlke graduated from the University of California, Davis with a BA in German and Linguistics.
 He grew up in California, but has lived in New England for 7 years.
 He is an avid music lover and enjoys playing the piano, writing songs, going to concerts and discovering new bands.
 Max honed his customer service skills by working in and managing restaurants for several years both in California and Boston.
 Max can outrun a cheetah, but only if being chased by a bear.
 He can also outrun a bear.
 Max loves working for a company that makes a difference and really enjoys helping people find eco-friendly ways to have the wedding of their dreams.
 In fact, he officiated in his best friend's real green wedding, Old Friends, New Traditions.

 Stephen Grant graduated from Southern Connecticut State University in 2012 with a B.S. in Interpersonal & Relational Communication.
 In 2010 he started a college radio show called "Radio Stevie: Mood Stabilizer" for Southern's on-air broadcast WSIN.
 With his heart set on becoming a radio & TV personality, Stephen quickly learned that he enjoyed the advertising and marketing side much more.
 As a local radio show host Stevie used his self-taught marketing skills to create two successful blogs and a monthly coffee shop social called Create.Share.Unite.
 This monthly social event was a platform for local artists and musicians to share arts and ideas.
 In addition, Stephen served as a promotional director for Balanced Yoga, planned local events, contributed to the New Haven literary magazine, Here Digest, and provided music playlists for yoga classes and events.
 During his final year at Southern, Stephen took an internship with The Gathering of the Vibes as an office/marketing assistant.
-In his spare time Stephen enjoys hiking with friends, going to concerts and writing.
+In his spare time Stephen enjoys hiking with friends, going to concerts and blogging.
+He is a contributor for the Eurpoean music blog EQ Music as well as Too Good for Radio and his own blog Now Streaming.
 As a lover of nature, Stephen finds that working for the Green Life Guides has helped him to live a greener lifestyle.